Last Updated on February 16, 2022

 And it doesn’t matter which brand of ibuprofen you are flying with.
 This passenger asked about bringing a 4 oz bottle of Motrin.

-Travel size bottles are always handy to have around in case you want to decant any liquid into a TSA approved size of bottle.
+Travel size bottles are always handy to have around in case you want to decant any liquid into a TSA-approved size bottle.

 It shouldn’t be a problem that it’s not in the original bottle, but make sure you pack the leaflet with the instructions in case you need dosing information.